ScumbagScalawag/Git-Gud/README.md

 <a name="pr"></a>
 ## 9. Pull Requests - How Your Code is Added to My Code
 **Why's it called a pull request?**
-It's called that becase it is a request by you (a contributor) to have me (the maintainer) pull your changes/additions/features into my project.
+It's called that because it is a request by you (a contributor) to have me (the maintainer) pull your changes/additions/features into my project.
 Remember: [pull = fetch + merge].
 So by sending a pull request, you're asking me to download (fetch) your changes, and merge them into my project.